You found our list of Black History Month ideas for work.

 How do we decide which Black History Month ideas are best for our team?

 Your employees are your best resource.
-As you plan Black History Month events for your team, ask which topics, and activities interest team members.
+As you plan Black History Month activities and events for your team, ask which topics, and activities interest team members.
 If you have an Employee Resource Group already, then this group can be your first stop.
 If not, then set up a voluntary committee of employees who want to organize company-wide events and celebrations.

 How can we honor all cultures throughout the year?